The-NextGen-Project/jet/LANG.md

 export var MyGlobalVariable = 32;
 ```

-Values are explicitly exported from the file (each file is a module with exported functions and types).
+values are explicitly exported from the file (each file is a module with exported functions and types).
 This is denoted by the prefix
 of the `export` before the declaration.

 End